TymDrogin/drochess/README.md

-# Drochess chess engine
+# Drochess Chess Engine

-Drochess is a chess engine I am working on in my free time.
+**Drochess** is a chess engine I'm developing in my free time.
-The engine is fully implemented in rust, and aims to be simple in design and fast.
+The engine is fully implemented in Rust and aims to be both **simple in design** and **fast** in execution.

-I am trying use most of the conventional tecnics for developing an engine while maintaining the clarity of the design and using as many nice developer features rust has to offer as possible.
+I'm using most conventional techniques for chess engine development while maintaining **clarity** in design and leveraging **Rust’s developer-friendly features** wherever possible.

-If you are intrested in contributing, please do it.
+If you're interested in contributing, feel free to jump in!
-Every module does exaclty what you whould expect it to do, and some features that has no defined category are located in utils.
+Each module does exactly what you'd expect it to do.
+Utility functions that don’t fit a specific category are located in the `utils` module.

+---

 ## Features

-- **Game States**: Full implementation of game states.
+- **Game States** – Full implementation of game state management.
-- **FEN Processor**: Parse and process FEN strings to initialize the board state.
+- **FEN Processor** – Parses and processes FEN strings to initialize the board.
-- **Display**: Nicely formatted board and moves display in the console.
+- **Display** – Nicely formatted board and move display in the console.
-- **Movegen**: Bitboard based movegen.
-I am using rayon whenever it is possible, but performance of it is yet to be tested.
+- **Move Generation** – Bitboard-based move generation.

+---

-## Libraries
+## Libraries Used

-- **Thiserror**: Easy errors.
-- **Rand**: Self-explanatory.
+- [`thiserror`](https://crates.io/crates/thiserror) – For simple and ergonomic error handling.
+- [`rand`](https://crates.io/crates/rand) – Random number generation (e.g., Zobrist hashing).
-- **once_cell**: Used to define compile time arrays of random numbers for Zobrist hashes.
+- [`once_cell`](https://crates.io/crates/once_cell) – Used to define compile-time arrays of random numbers for Zobrist hashing.

+---

 ## Getting Started

 ### Prerequisites

-- [Rust](https://www.rust-lang.org/tools/install) - Make sure you have Rust installed on your system.
+- [Rust](https://www.rust-lang.org/tools/install) – Install Rust with `rustup`.
+- A **CPU with BMI (Bit Manipulation Instructions)** support is currently required. (for PEXT-based sliding pieces movegen).
+- Future versions will include **magic bitboards** as a fallback for multiplatform support.

 ### Installation